bta30/json_tracer/README.md

 make and cmake.

 ## How to use
-To build the client, run `./build.sh` in the root directory of this repository.
+To build the client, run `./build.sh`.
-This will fetch the required dependencies and build the client.

 To run the client to generate a trace of `ls ARGS` using options OPTS, run `./run.sh OPTS -- ls ARGS`.
 Note that this requires building first.